Saint-Domingue: Overview

+History

 The division of Hispaniola

 When Christopher Columbus took possession of the island in 1492, he named it Insula Hispana, meaning "the Spanish island" in Latin.
 As Spain conquered new regions on the mainland of the Americas (Spanish Main), its interest in Hispaniola waned, and the colony's population grew slowly.
 By the early 17th century, the island and its smaller neighbors, notably Tortuga, had become regular stopping points for Caribbean pirates.
 In 1606, the king of Spain ordered all inhabitants of Hispaniola to move close to Santo Domingo, to avoid interaction with pirates.
-Rather than secure the island, however, this resulted in French, English and Dutch pirates establishing bases on the now-abandoned north and west coasts of the island.
+Rather than securing the island, however, this resulted in French, English and Dutch pirates establishing bases on the now-abandoned north and west coasts of the island.

-French buccaneers established a settlement on the island of Tortuga in 1625 before going to Grande Terre (mainland).
+French buccaneers established a settlement on the island of Tortuga in 1625 before going to Grande Terre (the mainland).
 At first they survived by pirating ships, eating wild cattle and hogs, and selling hides to traders of all nations.
-Although the Spanish destroyed the buccaneers' settlements several times, on each occasion they returned due to an abundance of natural resources: hardwood trees, wild hogs and cattle, and fresh water.
+Although the Spanish destroyed the buccaneers' settlements several times, on each occasion they returned, drawn by the abundance of natural resources: hardwood trees, wild hogs and cattle, and fresh water.
 The settlement on Tortuga was officially established in 1659 under the commission of King Louis XIV.

-In 1665, French colonization of the islands Hispaniola and Tortuga entailed slavery-based plantation agricultural activity such as growing coffee and cattle farming.
+In 1665, French colonization of the islands of Hispaniola and Tortuga entailed slavery-based plantation agricultural activity such as growing coffee and cattle farming.
 It was officially recognized by King Louis XIV.
 Spain tacitly recognized the French presence in the western third of the island in the 1697 Treaty of Ryswick; the Spanish deliberately omitted direct reference to the island from the treaty, but they were never able to reclaim this territory from the French.

 The economy of Saint-Domingue became focused on slave-based agricultural plantations.
 Saint-Domingue's Black population quickly increased.
 They followed the example of neighboring Caribbean colonies in coercive treatment of the slaves.
 More cattle and slave agricultural holdings, coffee plantations and spice plantations were implemented, as well as fishing, cultivation of cocoa, coconuts, and snuff.
 Saint-Domingue quickly came to overshadow the previous colony in both wealth and population.
 Nicknamed the "Pearl of the Antilles," Saint-Domingue became the richest and most prosperous French colony in the West Indies, cementing its status as an important port in the Americas for goods and products flowing to and from France and Europe.
 Thus, the income and the taxes from slave-based sugar production became a major source of the French budget.